hybriddap/Insta-3DS/README.md

 I am utilising the libctru and devkit pro for this.

+This is the client repo.
+It is not needed for this application however if you would like to run it yourself, the server application is open source and can be found [here](https://github.com/hybriddap/Insta-3DS-Server).

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE) - see the LICENSE file for details.